sergioceron/id/developer/SSO.md

 ## Introduction

 This page explains how you can authenticate a user against their identity.
-This method is based on [OpenID Connect (OIDC)](https://openid.net/developers/specs/), which itself builds upon the [OAuth 2.0 framework](https://tools.ietf.org/html/rfc6749).
+This method is loosely inspired by [OpenID Connect (OIDC)](https://openid.net/developers/specs/), which itself builds upon the [OAuth 2.0 framework](https://tools.ietf.org/html/rfc6749).

 OAuth 2.0 defines the following actors: